The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/fight-tips/futures-rewritten-ultimate-drk-guide.md

 # Phase 4: Usurper of Frost and Oracle of Darkness

 Use a Shadowbringer charge out of buffs at the start.
-It is theoretically possible to get a two-target cleave without incurring any loss, but this is GCD-perfect on hitting buffs in P5.
+It is theoretically possible to get a two-target cleave without incurring any loss, but this is GCD-perfect on hitting buffs in P5 and will lose a use in that phase if you kill faster than about 80% of the way through the enrage castbar.

-Delirium needs to be used at the Darklit Dragonsong cast to gain a use before CT.
+Delirium needs to be used at the Darklit Dragonsong cast at the latest to gain a use before CT.
 Carve can be used in buffs.
-You should hold Salted Earth for two-target cleave.

 You may choose to have a tank invuln the Somber Dance in Darklit.
 This can either be one of the tanks regardless of chain/no chain (more difficult to execute) or whichever tank doesn't have chain (one invuln for the price of two).
-If you invuln this, you will have it for the second Phase 5 tower but not the first.
+If you invuln this, you will have it for the second phase 5 tower but not the first.

 Reprisal and Dark Missionary can cover both Akh Morn and the following Morn Afah.
 A popular strategy involves having one tank solo their boss's Akh Morn while the rest of the party does a 7-stack (sometimes known as 7-1).
-This does not require extreme amounts of mitigation and adds a lot of comfort/wiggle room for healers.
+This does not require extreme amounts of mitigation—you can save Shadowed Vigil for Crystallized Time if doing this—and adds a lot of comfort/wiggle room for healers.

+You can keep Darkside through Crystallized time if you refresh to 60 seconds at the end of the cast.
+Count on gaining about 4k mana during the mechanic.

-Use Shadowed Vigil after dropping rewind in Crystallize Time to survive potential vulnerability mistakes.
+You can use Shadowed Vigil after dropping rewind in Crystallize Time to survive potential vulnerability mistakes.
 You can also put Dark Missionary here (on top of other mits) to help prevent DPS deaths from non-tankbuster vuln hits.

-Go into Crystallize Time with low mana and Dark Arts, and use Shadowbringer after Crystallize Time, you'll get two stacks back during cutscene.
-You can also use two Edges of Shadow and TBN after Crystallize Time, as you get roughly 5200 MP gen during transition.
+You can use your Shadowbringer charge and Salted Earth after coming back without losing them in the phase 5 opener, but do not use Living Shadow.
+Total MP generation during transition is around 5200, so try to end the phase with around 4k mana and a Dark Arts proc.
+This will likely involve two Edges of Shadow plus TBN.

 # Phase 5: Pandora

 Salted Earth should be used on a 2 min CD for this phase, in buffs, as you do not lose a use.

-You will likely want to invuln one of the Wings Dark and Light tankbusters.
-If you're able to, this frees up your conventional mitigations for exawaves.
+Shadowed Vigil can be used after the Paradise Regained castbar ends.
+10-second mitigations need to be used after the "W" in the Wings Dark and Light cast to last through both hits.
+Save TBN for the second hit on whichever tank is not invulning.

+Hitting Rampart/Shadowed Vigil to deal with auto-attack damage during exawaves helps quite a bit.
+You can use them on the first set if using cooldowns on the second Wings, or on the third set if using cooldowns on the first Wings.

+Mana plan for this phase is a fairly standard 5/2.
+You can bank your first Dark Arts proc on Pandora's Box if you started the phase with less than 9k MP, or on the Polarizing Paths before it.
+Your second proc can be on the second Polarizing Paths or the third Fulgent Blade.

 Best of luck on your clear!